-Many Americans are seeing their neighbors sell their houses and making a profit off of their earnings.
+Many Americans are seeing their neighbors sell their houses and making a profit.
 When you see this all around you, it’s tough not to want to jump in and join them!
 But what if you have recently refinanced using HARP?
 Can you sell your house after HARP refinance?

 What is HARP Refinance?